Beaumont and Port Arthur ranks among least educated cities in United States

 WalletHub ranked Beaumont at 141 based on a score that was calculated from nine different categories that measured educational attainment, the quality of education and the attainment gap.

-The quality of public school systems, the average quality of universities, enrolled students in the top 231 universities, the racial education gap and the gender education gap.
+The quality of education and attainment gap awarded a total of 20 points for public school systems, the average quality of universities, enrolled students in the top 231 universities, the racial education gap, and the gender education gap.

+One positive from the study is that the Beaumont and Port Arthur area holds one of the smallest gender education gaps.

 You can find more details on the study here.